University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 # **4. Perform Core-genome MLST using `chewBBACA`**
-We have now used `mlst` to assign a sequence type to our salmonella samples, which is an important tool for the initual quick screaning of samples to identify potential bacterial outbreaks.
+We have used `mlst` to assign a sequence type to our salmonella samples, which is an important tool for the initual quick screaning of samples to identify potential bacterial outbreaks.
 The next step would be to then undertake core genome MLST (cgMLST) analysis on the samples. cgMLST is based on thousands of core genes (genes present in >95% of strains) and thus compared to mlst it provides much higher genetic resolution needed for confirming outbreaks.
 For this part of the practical we will undertake cgMLST on the salmonella samples.

 `chewBBACA` is a commonly used tool for undertaking cgMLST on bacterial genomes, particulalry in public health settings for outbreak investigations. `chewBBACA` uses a BLAST score ratio (BCR)- based allele calling alogarithm to identify allels across genome assemblies, producing allelic profiles that can be compared between bacterial samples.
 Generally, samples with fewer allele differences are considered to be more closely related.